 A good BMS provider will partner with you, to team up and look at the outcomes you’re trying to achieve, to arrive at the proper solution.

 Perhaps the most common mistake I see is integration for integration’s sake.
-People connect everything but fail to actually interrogate the data correctly.
+People connect everything but fail to interrogate the data correctly.
 They walk away saying, ‘I’ve got a smart building’… No, they’ve just got a lot of data.
 But what are they doing with it?
 Who’s implementing what?
+Where is the data analytics being done?
 It’s like buying a car but not servicing it.
 You still need to look and see if it’s working for you.
 How are they making it work effectively for the application?

 There must be a target – and the best way to get there is by looking at everything holistically across the building, portfolio or asset, and working out the best outcomes.
 Most providers will conduct an audit to reach this point.
 Take what you have audited, get a detailed report, understand the life cycle of your products and the support functions in place.
 Is there an upgrade part required?
 What does it look like?
 Attaining this clear picture of your desired outcome will help immensely.
 Your building may be in the middle stage, or it may have been run the same way for 20 years.
 All of these factors have a massive impact on what you’re trying to do, and must be taken into account.